myarik/django-rest-elasticsearch/README.md

-# rest_framework_elasticsearch
-Elasticsearch for Django REST Framework
+# Elasticsearch for Django REST Framework